Establece la posición actual

 What started out as a random collection of vintage street lamps turned into an iconic landmark within a decade.
 Chris Burden is the creative brainchild behind the unique installation that graces the premises of the Los Angeles County Museum of Art.
 It is an assemblage of over 200 street lights dating back to the 1920s that were sources of light to neighborhoods across Southern California.
 Linearly aligned and refurbished to maintain uniformity, the cast iron beams boast intricate geometric patterns at their base and are topped with solar powered luminary globes.

 A secret walkway or a trail that leads to a strange yet unique world is how one might describe the Garden of Oz.
 Tucked inside one of the many twists on the Ledgewood Drive, wrapped around in trees and shrubs, a visitor gets a quick peek into this private garden.
 Inspired by the tale of Wizard of Oz, the whole garden is decorated with beads, toys, tiles and shiny marbles forming a mosaic pattern.
 A tiny yellow gate followed by a trail of yellow tile leads you to each and every corner featuring thrones, steps and garden beds.
 You will stumble upon thrones dedicated to characters of the wizard of oz to John Lennon, studded in shimmering marbles and concrete bases draped in tile mosaic.
 The declaration of its designation as a Historic-Cultural monument has made it an attraction for locals as well as tourists.
-Though it is a private garden, one can avail access only on every Thursday from 10a to noon, when it is open to the visitors.

 El Museo de Tecnología Jurasica es uno de los museos más interesantes de Los Ángeles.
 Aunque las exposiciones cuentan con artefactos y reliquias de la era Jurásica Inferior, parecen permanecer fieles a la temática del museo.
 La aventura principal para el visitante es determinar si todo este museo es una farsa o no. Independientemente de la conclusión final, sin duda vale la pena visitar el museo, tanto por el precio de la entrada, así como por el tiempo para explorarlo.